oracle-livelabs/converged/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

     13:29:45.448 [main] INFO  c.o.d.o.o.s.OKafkaConsumerService - message received {"id": "0", "message": "teq message1"}. using key 0. sending to processing: Thread id 1
     ```

-    **With this result, assuming that processing was successful, we could produce and consume events from TEQ Broker.**
+    With this result, assuming that processing was successful, we could produce and consume events from TEQ Broker.

 ## **Extra 1:** Verify Microservices configurations (optional)

 The okafka library contains Oracle specific implementation of Kafka Client Java APIs.
 Its implementation is built on AQ-JMS APIs; thus, it is required to have the connection details.

 The Database is generated during setup based on your environment and the workshop scripts fill the parameters from each microservices informing the correct data to the connection (Oracle Database TNS Name, Service Name, and Host Name and Port).
-These properties are stored in the *application.yaml* file from each microservices and you can review them acessing the Oracle Database data at step 1 and the applications properties on step 2 and 3.
+These properties are stored in the *application.yaml* file from each microservices and you can review them accessing the Oracle Database data at step 1 and the applications properties on step 2 and 3.

 1. Obtain JMS connection information